timeteam/timeteam.github.io/_posts/2016-05-24-burial-rites.md

 >The events related in this book take place soon after the eruption of the volcano Laki in 1783, which resulted in the death of 80% of livestock and starvation of 25% of the human population.

+>It would be interesting to seek out discussions of if and if so, how the harsh Icelandic environment might have promoted progressive social attitudes sooner than most of the rest of the world.
+Another time...

 Back to the novel. **Hannah Kent**'s sympathetic portrayal of **Agnes Magnúsdóttir** as a victim of injustice is not universally shared so the historical evidence must be lacking (evidently modern Icelanders still relate to the events of the novel, which have been the subject of film and of other books).
 I think I would warm to the novel more if the portrayal of **Agnes** was more ambiguous and befitting of the evidence.
 But then it isn't my novel.